atcq9876/golden-square-phase-two/README.md

 # golden-square-phase-two

-This repo makes up phase one of the Golden Square project on the Makers bootcamp.
-The objectives of this project were:
+This repo makes up phase two of the Golden Square project on the Makers bootcamp (weeks one and two).
+The objectives of this project were to:

 - Learn to test-drive programs with multiple classes.
 - Learn to break programs up into classes.